Ailsa Mellon Bruce: Early life

 Ailsa was born in Pittsburgh, Pennsylvania, on June 28, 1901.
-She was the daughter of the banker and diplomat Andrew W. Mellon and Nora Mary (née McMullen) Mellon (1879–1937).
+She was the daughter of the banker and diplomat Andrew W. Mellon and Nora Mary (née McMullen) Mellon.
 Her parents divorced in 1912 and from 1921 to 1932, Ailsa served as her father's official hostess during his tenure as United States Secretary of the Treasury, and again when he was U.S. Ambassador to the United Kingdom in 1932–1933.
-Her only sibling was brother Paul Mellon (1907–1999), who was also a philanthropist and was known as a prominent owner/breeder of thoroughbred racehorses.
+Her only sibling was brother Paul Mellon, who was also a philanthropist and was known as a prominent owner/breeder of thoroughbred racehorses.

-Ailsa attended Miss Porter's School in Farmington, Connecticut and spent her summers as a teenager in Europe.
+Ailsa attended Miss Porter's School in Farmington, Connecticut and as a teenager spent her summers in Europe.

 Philanthropy and legacy

 Bruce established the Avalon Foundation in 1940, which made grants to colleges and universities, medical schools and hospitals, youth programs and community services, churches, environmental projects, and an array of cultural and arts organizations.
 In 1947, the Avalon Foundation was instrumental in the establishment of the Hampton National Historic Site in Maryland.

-In 1957, when Fortune prepared its first list of the wealthiest Americans, it estimated that Ailsa Mellon Bruce, her brother, Paul, and her cousins, Sarah Mellon and Richard King Mellon, were all among the richest eight people in the United States, with fortunes of between 400 and 700 million dollars each.
+In 1957, when Fortune prepared its first list of the wealthiest Americans, it estimated that Ailsa Mellon Bruce, her brother, Paul, and their cousins, Sarah Mellon and Richard King Mellon, were among the richest eight people in the United States, with fortunes of between 400 and 700 million dollars each.
 In 1968, Ailsa and Paul donated $20 million to build an annex to the National Gallery of Art in Washington, D.C.

 Ailsa Bruce was a silent partner, with Nona McAdoo Park and Sophie Meldrim Shonnard, founding Chez Ninon in 1928, on Madison Avenue.

 At her death in 1969, Ailsa Bruce bequeathed 153 paintings, primarily by 19th-century French artists, to the National Gallery of Art, as well as establishing a fund for future acquisitions.
 Among the many works acquired by the Gallery through the Ailsa Mellon Bruce Fund was the portrait of Ginevra de' Benci, the only painting by Leonardo da Vinci in the United States.
 In 1969, the assets of Paul Mellon’s Old Dominion Foundation were merged into his sister's Avalon Foundation, which was renamed the Andrew W. Mellon Foundation in honor of their father.

 Personal life

 She dated Prince Otto Bismarck, the grandson of Otto von Bismarck, the "Iron Chancellor", and was close to marrying him, but decided to marry David Bruce, an American, instead.

-On May 23, 1926, she was married to David Kirkpatrick Este Bruce (1898–1977), a scion of a prominent Virginia family including his father William Cabell Bruce, a U.S. Senator from Maryland, and brother James Cabell Bruce, the U.S. Ambassador to Argentina.
+On May 23, 1926, she married David Kirkpatrick Este Bruce (1898–1977), a scion of a prominent Virginia family including his father William Cabell Bruce, a U.S. Senator from Maryland, and brother James Cabell Bruce, the U.S. Ambassador to Argentina.
 Their engagement, marriage (which was attended by President and Mrs. Coolidge) and honeymoon were followed closely by the news media.
-In 1933, after seven years of marriage, Ailsa gave birth to her only child;
+In 1933, after seven years of marriage, Ailsa gave birth to her only child: